NiklasBrunn/BoostingAutoencoder/README.md

   2.3. **Use the BAE conda environment for running python code**

-      Once the environment is created, select it as the kernal for running the python code in the repository.
+      Once the environment is created, select it as the kernel for running the python code in the repository.

 ## Instructions for running code